Sapria himalayana: Taxonomy

-Geographical distribution
+In 1907 Carl Curt Hosseus described and named Richthofenia siamensis, a heterotypic synonym of form himalayana.
+An superfluous illegitimate name, Sapria griffithiana, was also published for the species in 1844 by Robert Brown.

+Names

+Sapria himalayana is frequently called hermit's spittoon, a translation of the Thai name กระโถนฤๅษี (krathon ryssi).

+Distribution

+Sapria himalayana is native to Assam, East Himalaya, Tibet, South Central China, Myanmar, Thailand, and Vietnam.
 It has been recorded in Namdapha National Park in Northeast India.
-There are historical records of the species from other areas in Northeast India such as Mishmi Hills Aka Hills in Arunachal Pradesh, and in Assam, Manipur and Meghalaya, but there have been no recent records of the species from these areas.
-In Thailand it is found in Doi Suthep National Park, Doi Inthanon, Doi Phu Kha National Park, Thung Yai Naresuan Wildlife Sanctuary, Kaeng Krachan National Park in the Tenasserim Hills.
+In Thailand, it is found in Doi Suthep National Park, Doi Inthanon, Doi Phu Kha National Park, Thung Yai Naresuan Wildlife Sanctuary, Kaeng Krachan National Park in the Tenasserim Hills.
 It is also found in the Dawna and Karen Hills of Myanmar and in Vietnam.
 Its natural habitat are evergreen forests at altitudes between 800 and 1,450 metres.

 In Vietnam, it is only known from the Lang Biang Plateau, where it has been recorded at Tuyền Lâm Lake, the Nam Ban Protection Forest, and the Cam Ly area.

-Recently, Sapria himalayana has also been spotted by one amateur researcher and Child specialist by profession Dr. Jayom Karlo in the hills of Perlek Modi (94⁰49′ 18″ E to 94⁰44′ 47″ E and 27⁰ 49′ 10″ N to 27⁰47′ 45″ N) of West Siang District, Arunachal Pradesh.

-On 12 Nov 2020, in a village called Khunbi (Yulli), Tengnoupal District (neighbouring district of Myanmar), Manipur, India has spotted Sapria himalayana by a villager while tracking in a jungle nearby the village.